appsmithorg/appsmith-docs/third-party-services/email/amazon-ses.md

 ![Click to expand](../../.gitbook/assets/aws-smtp-creds.png)

-**5. Verify the email address via which appsmith should send and receive emails**
+**5. Verify the email address via which Appsmith should send and receive emails**

 ![](../../.gitbook/assets/aws-verify-email.png)

-**6. Update the docker.env file in your appsmith deployment folder**
+**6. Update the docker.env file in your Appsmith deployment folder**

 {% hint style="danger" %}
 Do not use **port** **465** listed on the SES page because it is TLS enabled by default